mbruges/zola/content/learn/textbook/an-inspector-calls.md

 *At rise of curtain, the four Birling's and Gerald are seated at the table, with Arthur Birling at one end, his wife at the other, Eric downstage and Sheila and Gerald seated upstage.*

 *EDNA, the parlourmaid, is just clearing the table, which has no cloth, of the dessert plates and champagne glasses,etc, and then replacing them with decanter of port, cigar box and cigarettes.
 Port glasses are already on the table.
 All five are in evening dress of the period, the men in tails and white ties, not dinner-jackets.
 Arthur Birling is a heavy-looking, rather portentous man in this middle fifties with fairly easy manners but rather provincial in this speech.
 His wife is about fifty, a rather cold woman and her husband's social superior.
 Sheila is a pretty girl in her early twenties, very pleased with life and rather excited.
-Gerald croft is a attractive chap about thirty, rather too manly to be a dandy but very much the well-bred young man-about-town.
+Gerald Croft is a attractive chap about thirty, rather too manly to be a dandy but very much the well-bred young man-about-town.
 Eric is in his early twenties, not quite at ease, half shy, half assertive.
 At the moment they have all had a good dinner, are celebrating a special occasion, and are pleased with themselves.*

 **ARTHUR BIRLING:** Giving us the port, Edna?
 That’s right. *(he pushes it towards Eric.)* You ought to like this port, Gerald, as a matter of fact, Finchley told me it's exactly the same port your father gets from him.